sagarbiswas/react-route-nav-bar-route-tsx/README.md

-This POC is used to demostarte routing with user impersation in reactjs 19.
+# This POC demonstrates routing with user impersonation in ReactJS 19.
  You can user admin@mock.com to login as Admin and user@mock.com for User, if API service is not available.

 # Getting Started with Create React App